 My 17-year-old daughter wants to go tanning at a tanning salon.
 She says all her friends are doing it.
 Is this safe?

-Even though tanning seems to be all the rage with teens, it's best for them to stay out of tanning salons.
+Even though many teens are into tanning, it's best for them to stay out of tanning salons and tanning beds.
 Tanning at a salon is not safer than tanning in the sun.
 The UV rays that cause the tan in a salon are involved in the development of skin damage that can lead to skin cancer.
 These UV rays also cause premature wrinkling of the skin.

-If your daughter is set on getting a few shades darker, suggest sunless tanners that can be bought in any drugstore.
+If your daughter is set on getting a few shades darker, suggest buying a sunless tanner (available in any drugstore) to apply at home.
 Also, make sure she applies plenty of sunscreen before hitting the beach or spending time outdoors.